andlun57/circular-year-planner/readme.txt

 1. Upload the plugin folder to `/wp-content/plugins/`
 2. Activate the plugin through the WordPress admin panel
-3. Go to "Year Planning" → "Settings" to configure
+3. Go to "Planly" → "Settings" to configure
-4. Add events via "Year Planning" → "Add Event"
+4. Add events via "Planly" → "Add Event"
-5. Use shortcode `[circular_year_planner]` to display the calendar
+5. Use shortcode `[planly]` to display the calendar

 == Frequently Asked Questions ==

 = How do I change the colors of event types? =

-Go to Year Planning → Settings and click the color picker for each event type.
+Go to Planly → Settings and click the color picker for each event type.

 = Can I use a broken fiscal year? =